Weddings

 3. What are Banns?

 For the calling (or reading) of Banns, your intention to marry is announced at the main service in church on three Sundays within a three month period of the date of your wedding.
-Banns must be called in the parish in which you live as well as the parish where you want to get married (if these are different) - so in the worst case you live in one parish, your fiancée lives in another and you want to get married at St Nicolas, you’ll need Banns reading in three churches!
+Banns must be called in the parish in which you live as well as the parish where you want to get married (if these are different) - so in the worst case you live in one parish, your fiancée lives in another and you want to get married at St Mary's, you’ll need Banns reading in three churches!

 4. Do we have to be active Christians?